 When you inform the Pension Centre of your retirement date, they will provide you with a Pension Benefit Options Statement which you must complete in order to choose your benefit option.
 Detailed information on the retirement process, required forms, and impact on insurance benefits can be found in the Pension Entitlement Information Package.

-Why does your public service pension plan bridge benefit stop at age 65?
+Why does your bridge benefit under the public service pension plan stop at age 65?

 The bridge benefit portion of your public service pension will stop when you reach 65 or earlier if you begin to receive Canada or Quebec Pension Plan (CPP/QPP) disability benefits.
-This is due to the due to the Canada Pension Plan/Quebec Pension Plan Coordination of contributions and benefits.
+This is due to the Canada Pension Plan/Quebec Pension Plan Coordination of contributions and benefits.

 Is your pension benefit protected from inflation?